ShemEscobal/SampleYOLOv11/README.md

 - Install module name ultralytics by typing “pip install ultralytics”

 # PREPARING CUSTOM DATASET
-- Download the “rock-paper-scissors” dataset from Roboflow.
+- Download the “rock-paper-scissors” dataset from Roboflow [1].
-  R. Roboflow, “Rock-paper-scissors Dataset,” Roboflow Universe, Feb.
-2025.
-[Online].
-Available: https://universe.roboflow.com/roboflow-58fyf/rock-paper-scissors-sxsw.
-[Accessed: Feb.
-3, 2025].
 - Select “YOLOv11” download format.
 - Select “Download zip to computer”  then click “Continue”.
 - Save the dataset to your working folder.